 Market risk is the risk that changes in market prices will affect the fair value or future cash flows of a financial instrument.
 Market risk is comprised of interest rate risk, currency risk and other price risk.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.
-At December 31, 2023, management believes that the Company was not subject to material interest rate, foreign currency or other price risk.
-There have not been any changes in the exposure to risk or the Company's objectives, policies, and processes for managing the risk.
+On December 31, 2024, management believes that the Company was not subject to material interest rate, currency risk or other price risk.
+There have not been any changes in the exposure to risk or the Company's objectives, policies, and processes for managing the risk from the prior year.